warrenday/cloud-capture-components/README.md

 yarn add cloud-capture-components
 ```

-## Signing uploads

-Uploads are made directly from the browser to your configured source.
-To obtain a signed payload for upload you need to call `https://api.cloudcapture.io/{source_name}/upload/sign?apiKey=1234` securely from your own server.

 ## Upload Form

 Use the upload form to easily upload one or many images to your configured source.